sasilver75/obsidian/Data Augmentation.md

-A technique used in ML to increase the size and diversity of the training est
+A technique used in ML to increase the size and diversity of the training dataset by creating modified versions (eg translated, rephrased, rotated, fuzzed, inverted) of the training data.
+Increases the robustness of models, assuming that the modified data reflects possible realities and still results in the same label.